milan-sony/OmegleBot/README.md

 1st it will take the topics from topics.py and add this topics to talk about section on omegle (Topics can be added by the user in topics.py file)

+If reCAPTCHA occurs get rid of it by yourself

 Then the bot will ask the stranger whether he/she is M or F (Male or Female)

 If responce of the stranger is M (Male) it will skip the stranger